 We have more energy, are less stressed, more helpful to others, more creative and ultimately achieve more when we are happy.
 When it comes to the workplace, while keeping customers and clients happy has been a focus of business success, it has become apparent ensuring employee happiness should become a priority.
 After all, happy employees will mean improved productivity and increased profits.

 Similarly, employees hold the same readiness to change, as their personal and professional circumstances adapt and change to accommodate what they would like or need from their professional life.
-It has become critical that employers and HR Departments place a strong emphasis on retaining top talent by incorporating small but effective changes to their workplace culture, making employees feel valued, motivated and therefore a loyal asset to the company.
+It has become critical that managers and HR Departments place a strong emphasis on retaining top talent by incorporating small but effective changes to their workplace culture, making employees feel valued, motivated and therefore a loyal asset to the company.

 Construct career growth opportunities